markjnkim/es_mod/resources/templates/REQUIRED-REVISED.md

 ### 2. Instructor Do: [Challenge Intro] (5 min)

-* Open `/02-Challenge/Master/index.html` in your brower and explain the following:
+* Open `/folder/file` in your brower and demonstrate the following:

-    *
+    * @TODO When we do this, it does that.

 * Ask the class the following question(s) and call on students for the corresponding answer(s):